Invitational Summer Institute

 - Participants will receive a $600 stipend for attending the five-week summer institute and $200 for attending a fall meeting and $200 for participating in a winter conference.
 There is no cost to district or school.

-- Credit toward EDUC 618 Teaching Writing in Diverse Settings, Advanced writing instruction or other available approved courses (maximum of 6 credits available) can be awarded (for only the processing fee, not full graduate tuition).
+- Credit toward EDUC 618 Teaching Writing in Diverse Settings, Advanced writing instruction, Writing for the 21st century or other available approved courses (maximum of 6 credits available) can be awarded (for only the processing fee, not full graduate tuition).

 Demonstrations by fellows: